nats-io/nats-server/README.md

 **Encrypting passwords and tokens**

-Passwords and tokens ideally should be be obfuscated with [bcrypt](#bcrypt).
-Anywhere in a configuration file you store a password you should use the mkpasswd utility to encrypt the password or token and use that value instead.
+Passwords and tokens ideally should be be encrypted with [bcrypt](#bcrypt).
+Anywhere in a configuration file you store a password or token, you should use the mkpasswd utility to encrypt the password or token and use that value instead.
 >Note that clients always use the password or token directly to connect, not the bcrytped value.

 To do this, use the mkpasswd utility.
 You can pass the -p parameter to the mkpasswd utility to set your own password.